 “… Whatever is fortified will be attacked, and whatever is attacked may be destroyed … ‘The houses,’ says a cardinal and poet of the times, ‘were crushed by the weight and velocity of enormous stones; the walls were perforated by the strokes of the battering-ram; the towers were involved in fire and smoke; and the assailants were stimulated by rapine and revenge.’
 The work was consummated by the tyranny of the laws; and the factions of Italy alternately exercised a blind and thoughtless vengeance on their adversaries, whose houses and castles they razed to the ground.
 In comparing the days of foreign, with the ages of domestic hostility, we must pronounce that the latter have been far more ruinous to the city, and our opinion is confirmed by the evidence of Petrarch.
 ‘Behold,’ says the laureate, ‘the relics of Rome, the image of her pristine greatness!
 Neither time nor the Barbarian can boast the merit of this stupendous destruction: it was perpetrated by her own citizens, by the most illustrious of her sons; and your ancestors (he writes to a noble Anibaldi) have done with the battering-ram, what the Punic hero could not accomplish with the sword.’”
 Edward Gibbon, The Decline and Fall of the Roman Empire, Allen Lane Ltd., the Penguin Press, London, 1994, p.
 1073-5.

-Every nation and ethnic group should be permitted to reclaim its political independence and sovereignty through legal means and without war.
+On PeaceWorld, every nation and ethnic group would be permitted to reclaim its political independence and sovereignty through legal means and without war.
 That way, they would stop breeding hot spots of intractable military friction: Tamils, American Indians by tribe, Karins, Kashmiris, Kurds, Palestinians ... a list that can get real long, real fast.
 This option is closed to us today because criminal activities are certified legitimate once they’ve grown huge and profitable enough for a few.

-Thus modern states may kidnap, torture, loot local resources and economies, starve and exterminate minorities, wage guerilla war against them.
-Their leaders may play bait-and-switch games with profitable drug trade and repressive drug wars, for no good reason.
-They may raise more murderous terrorists with each new generation, simply by terrorizing their families (drone wars forever!)—and no one in the world community so much as sneezes.
+Thus modern states may kidnap, torture, loot local resources and economies, starve and exterminate minorities, wage interminable police repression against them.
+Their leaders may play bait-and-switch games with profitable drug trade and repressive prohibition, for no good reason.
+They may raise more murderous terrorists with each new generation, simply by terrorizing their families (drone wars forever!)—and no-one on WeaponWorld so much as sneezes.
+In this case, PeaceWorld would not be so accommodating.

 You!
-Do you imagine your rights can remain secure as long as some tyrant may play games like these with other people’s indignation?
-You are next, poor dummy.
+Do you think your rights will remain secure as long as some tyrant plays games like these with other people’s indignation?
+You are next, my silly friend.

 Here is the main question of politics: whom to trust?